 Despite the central hard-hitting themes, such as sexual abuse, Vaughan managed to navigate the book so that it was both interesting and relatively easy-to-read, and this book was all about the way in which an alleged rape case affects everyone involved, especially the women caught up in the heart of the scandal.

 The alleged rapist, James Whitehouse, was a member of the notorious Libertines (an elite group at Oxford with a strong sense of self-entitlement) and when the book starts he is now a member of government, and a close friend of the Prime Minister, who was also part of this elite group.

 James has been accused of raping his assistant, with whom he was in a secret relationship, as he is also a “family man”, married to Sophie Whitehouse.

-The book is set from various perspectives: James, his wife Sophie, Kate (the barrister prosecuting James), Holly (a young girl who encountered James during this Oxford years) and Ali, Kate’s friend from University.
+The book is told from various perspectives: James, his wife Sophie, Kate (the barrister prosecuting James), Holly (a young girl who encountered James during this Oxford years) and Ali, Kate’s friend from University.

 I can’t say too much about the book as it needs to be read in order to fully appreciate the twists and turns that Vaughan takes, but this is a really interesting story about the gray areas in cases as complex as rape, and the ethics and morals of those within the legal profession.

 The themes of class and belonging, particularly from Holly’s point of view, were also really interesting, and stories from the Libertines ring true in Oxbridge circles today.

 One of the things I really liked about this book was the way in which Vaughan uses the perspectives of the different women in order to show how this case affected their lives.

 While on the surface Sophie may have come across as a shallow, middle class Oxford graduate, I came to really sympathise with her character, and the way in which she is forever viewed as simply “James’ wife” is a feeling many women experience.